Yes. On July 1, Union Gas changed the rates our customers pay. Rate changes include:

-The new rates incorporate applicable temporary credits that do not affect the annual impacts listed on your rate notice included with your bill.
+The new rates incorporate applicable temporary credits that don't affect the annual impacts listed on your rate notice included with your bill.

 Gas costs - Gas commodity costs include information on the "Gas used" and "Gas price adjustment" lines on your bill.
 The net natural gas rate reflects what we expect to pay for gas supplies during the next year, as well as an adjustment to make up the difference between our forecast cost of gas and actual costs from prior periods.
 Also, in southern Ontario the cost of transportation to Ontario will now be combined included in the "Gas used" charge and therefore there will no longer be a separate Transportation to Union Gas line item on customer bills for southern Ontario customers.

 Transportation costs - Transportation costs include information on the "Transportation to Union Gas" and "Transportation price adjustment" lines on your bill.
 Natural gas is transported into Ontario from a variety of locations across North America using different pipelines for delivery across the province, so your transportation costs vary and depend on where you are located in the province.
-For customers in southern Ontario, the transportation cost is now combined included in the "Gas used" line on your bill.
+For customers in southern Ontario, the transportation cost is now included in the "Gas used" line on your bill.

 Monthly Charge - The fixed monthly charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

 Union Gas buys natural gas supplies from the market and we pay other pipeline companies to transport the gas into our distribution system in Ontario from where it's produced.
 We adjust the rates we charge our customers for these items quarterly to reflect changes in market prices, which are passed through to our customers without mark-up.
 In addition, there are adjustments for the difference between our forecast for natural gas and natural gas transportation market prices and actual costs, from prior periods.